jonZlotnik/jonZlotnik.github.io/content/resume.md

 Jon develops software system components consumed by end-users and other developers.
 He has enterprise experience in Python, C++, .NET, Java, Go, Node.js, Qt, Angular, Microsoft Azure, Google Cloud Platform, and Amazon Web Services.
-He is comfortable developing in Windows, MacOS, and Linux, and builds systems for embedded devices, Windows or Linux servers, Kubernetes clusters, and serverless architectures.
+He is comfortable developing in Windows, macOS, and Linux and builds systems for embedded devices, Windows or Linux servers, Kubernetes clusters, and serverless architectures.

 ### Languages